goseamless/seamless-iOS-SDK/README.md

     @property (nonatomic, strong) SLTableViewAdManager * adManager;
   ```

 - In viewDidLoad; instantiate a SLTableViewAdManager, passing your tableview, data source and view controller.
-Data source must be NSMutableArray and must not be nil.
+Data source must be strong (not copy) NSMutableArray and must not be nil.

   ```Objective-C
     self.adManager = [[SLTableViewAdManager alloc] initWithTableView:self.tableView